Skip to main content

 Galleries

-• A folder of images under a root with scan_galleries enabled, or
+A gallery is a folder of images under a root with scan_galleries enabled.
+Each folder of images becomes one gallery.

 Images directly inside a root become loose images, not a gallery.
-Group them in a folder if you want gallery semantics.
+Group them in a subfolder if you want gallery semantics.

 Images

-Files matching the supported image formats (JPEG, PNG, WebP, AVIF, HEIF, GIF) are imported individually if they're not part of a gallery folder.
-They're scanned by roots with scan_images enabled.
+Files matching the supported image formats (JPEG, PNG, WebP, AVIF, HEIF, GIF) are imported individually if they are not part of a gallery folder.
+They are scanned by roots with scan_images enabled.

 Audio